OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/includes/data-factory-file-format.md

 ## <a name="specifying-formats"></a>Especificando formatos
-O Azure Data Factory dá suporte aos tipos de formato a seguir:
+A fábrica de dados do Azure dá suporte a saudação tipos de formato a seguir:

 * [Formato de texto](#specifying-textformat)
 * [Formato JSON](#specifying-jsonformat)